tomzheng77/unsloth-challenges/submit/README.md

 # Problem B

-I used the `accelerate` library and the
+I used the `accelerate` library to spin up two subprocesses in the notebook.
+I converted the Params4bit to use float32 to the storage_dtype using a custom triton kernel This allowed the LlamaAttention and LlamaMlp to be wrapped in one module

 # Problem C